Alex Little Soldier Wind Turbine ProjectHB

 - Reduces 46,226 metric tons of greenhouse gas pollution

 - Replaces polluting grid-based electricity with renewable energy

-- Helps stabilize the electric grid with distributed, small-scale power generation
+- Helps stabilize the electric grid with distributed power generation

 - Bolsters the local economy by providing income to the Rosebud Sioux Tribe

-This project is a collaboration between the Rosebud Sioux Tribe, the project developer Disgen, Inc., Intertribal COUP, and customers who purchased NativeEnergy’s Help Build™ carbon offsets.
+This project is a collaboration among the Rosebud Sioux Tribe, the project developer Disgen, Inc., Intertribal COUP, and customers who purchased NativeEnergy’s Help Build™ carbon offsets.